Qwerios/madlib-settings/README.md

 //
 currentTimeout = settings.get( "timeout", 15000 );

-// You remove a single setting or purge all settings (!!)
+// You can remove a single setting or purge all settings (!!) if you are so inclined
 //
 settings.unset( "timeout" );
 settings.pruge()